tmtsoftware/csw/docs/src/main/commons/create-component.md

 This worker actor simply takes the time passed in the message, sleeps that amount, and then updates the `CommandResponseManager` that the command is complete.

-@@@ note { title=Note }

-If the component developer creates new set of messages for worker actor then it is mandatory that those messages extend `TMTSerializable` which will enable messages to serialize on wire.

-@@@

 ## Events

 CSW `Events` have a similar structure to commands, in that along with a name and a prefix (used to represent the source of